Look, is that a dinosaur crossing the road? Perhaps reality is a lot more flexible than we think.

 What do you think is real?
 Once you explore non-ordinary reality with techniques like meditation and the Shamanic Journey, you understand we cannot answer the question with a simple “yes” or “no.” The boundaries between ordinary and non-ordinary experience, not static boundaries.
 We know this from practical experience.

-The transition from waking to sleep states of consciousness is not something we notice unless we train our attention.
+The transition from waking to sleep is not something we notice unless we train our attention.
 When we meditate regularly, we expand our awareness and become more aware of this transition.
 We know other levels of perception make it possible to see what others do not.

 We believe that time separates us from the dinosaur depicted in the photo.
 However, we know time is not a constant.
 We know speed and gravity can bend time.
 So, is it a possibility?
 Does our cultural narrative blind us to this and other opportunities?

 Those of the “name-it-and-claim-it belief” persuasion would also answer, yes, we could, but perhaps it wouldn’t be prudent?
 And many would say that the word-of-faith movement (2) is a later revision of Edmund Husserl’s theory of phenomenology (3).
 Proponents of phenomenology would say it is certainly possible…”If it can be perceived, then it can be achieved.”
 All possibilities are available to us through the subjective structures of consciousness.

 We can’t argue against the fact that everything we have created was first a thought in our imagination.
 Our thoughts bring everything into existence.
 To find a “unifying theory” (4) that explains the connections between the various physical sciences was the goal of Albert Einstein (5).

 However, science has run into dead ends with investigating particle physics (6) and DNA (7).
 These only contain the “raw” materials but not the answer to how they might fit together.
 We do not know what is telling the energy to form into specific patterns we recognize as matter.
 We do not understand what is directing these complex molecules to arrange themselves.